Le Coq Sportif Logo

 Le Coq Sportif Logo 2016-present

-To achieve relevance, the logo developers took the previous version and, without changing anything in the drawing style, supplemented it with several elements.
-So, they added color and logic to the image because now the rooster crows against the rising sun’s background.
-It is depicted in the form of a semicircle and consists of the French flag’s colors – blue, white, red.
-The designers also corrected the bird’s color: they removed the black and replaced it with dark blue.
-And they left the slenderness and fit of the Gallic rooster the same so that the symbol ideally corresponded to the name of the trademark.
+To achieve relevance, the logo developers took the previous version and, without changing the drawing style, added several elements.
+They added color and logic to the image, with the rooster now crowing against the backdrop of the rising sun.
+It’s depicted as a semicircle and consists of the colors of the French flag: blue, white, and red.
+The designers also adjusted the bird’s color, removing black and replacing it with dark blue.
+The Gallic rooster’s build and posture were maintained, ensuring the symbol perfectly matched the brand name.

 Font and Colors